 4. The follow up

 We had got off to a good start, but we still had 300 copies of the book to sell, and without the inducement of the initial discount.
-We were still receiving orders, but we still needed to do more to publicize the book.
+We were still receiving orders, (which Pat kindly agreed to fulfil) but we still needed to do more to publicise the book.
 Firstly, Al, who had done a genealogy broadcast some years earlier for BBC Radio 4, managed to secure interviews about the book on Radio Newcastle and Radio Tees.
 We had also had flyers printed, and set about distributing these to museums, cathedrals, bookshops etc. around Northumberland, Durham and Yorkshire.
 We also distributed small numbers of copies to bookshops, mostly, though not exclusively, on a sale or return basis.
 Finally, with some trepidation, we accepted offers from a couple of local newspapers to review the book.

 By spring 2014, 12 months after bringing out the book, we had sold 400 out of our 500 print run, including, gratifyingly, sales to the history departments of several leading universities.
 This was better than we had expected, and in the summer of that year we were able to distribute £1,000 equally between our two charities.

 (NB.
-Although we no longer have any remaining copies of ‘A History of the Blacketts’, some copies of the excellent book, ‘The Ship that Came Home’, as mentioned above, are still available from the Matfen Hall gift shop.)
+Although we no longer have any remaining copies of ‘A History of the Blacketts’, some copies of the excellent book, ‘The Ship that Came Home’, as mentioned above, may still be available from the Matfen Hall gift shop.)

 Notes (tips for publishing your own family history book).